Angrido/Flipper-WiFi-Grabber/README.md

-# 🔑 Flipper Zero - WiFi Password Grabber
+# 🔑 Flipper Zero BadUSB Payload - WiFi Password Grabber

+> [!NOTE]
+> This is a BadUSB payload for the Flipper Zero device

 > [!IMPORTANT]
-> Use responsibly and ethically
+> For penetration testing and security research only

-## ⚠️ Disclaimer

-This tool is intended for educational purposes only.
-Any use of this code should comply with local laws and regulations.
-For any functionality not covered by standard practices, please refer to official documentation.

-> [!WARNING]
-> Only use on systems you own or have permission to test

 ## 📝 Description

-A Windows-based tool designed to extract stored WiFi network credentials.
-The script automatically scans for saved wireless network profiles and retrieves their associated passwords.
+A BadUSB payload written in DuckyScript that extracts stored WiFi credentials from Windows machines.
+When executed, this payload launches PowerShell with elevated privileges to retrieve all saved wireless network profiles and their passwords, sending the data through Discord webhook.

 ## ⚡ Features

-- 🔍 Automatic scanning of saved WiFi profiles
-- 📱 SSID and password extraction
-- 💾 Formatted output of results
-- 🚀 Quick PowerShell execution
+- 🔄 Quick execution (completes in seconds)
+- 🔑 Extracts all stored WiFi passwords
-- 📤 Discord webhook integration
+- 📤 Exfiltrates data via Discord
+- 💨 Auto-closes after completion

 ## 🛠️ Requirements

-- Windows Operating System
+- Target: Windows
-- PowerShell
-- Active internet connection
+- Flipper Zero with BadUSB
-- Configured Discord webhook
+- Discord webhook URL
+- Internet connection on target

-## 🚀 Usage
+## 📲 Installation

-1. Script will automatically:
-   - Scan WiFi profiles
-   - Extract passwords
+1. Download the `wifi_grabber.txt`
+2. Replace `YOUR_DISCORD_WEBHOOK` with your webhook URL
+3. Copy to Flipper Zero's BadUSB folder
+4. Execute on target system

+## 🎯 Execution Flow

+1. Launches PowerShell
+2. Extracts WiFi credentials
+3. Formats data into readable output
-   - Send results to webhook
+4. Sends to Discord webhook
+5. Cleans up and exits

+## ⚠️ Disclaimer

+This payload is for **authorized penetration testing and educational purposes only**.
+Unauthorized use on systems you don't own is illegal.
+The author assumes no liability for misuse.

+---
+*Created for security research and educational purposes*